tsajed/nmr-pred/README.md

   - AssignShiftClasses rounds a chemical shift to 0.1 for classification

-DataSet folder contains the training set of 3D SDF structures and chemical shifts in text files Models folder contains saved training classification or regression sets or trained models like RandomForest Matlab Folder contains the only code create_NMR_1H_plot.m in matlab to simulate the NMR spectra based on predicted chemical shifts and known J-Coupling constants.
+DataSet folder contains the training set of 3D SDF structures and chemical shifts in text files

+Test Folder contains the test set of 3D SDF structures used for prediction and simulation, not for training or cross-validation

+Models folder contains saved training classification or regression sets or trained models like RandomForest

+Matlab Folder contains the only code create_NMR_1H_plot.m in matlab to simulate the NMR spectra based on predicted chemical shifts and known J-Coupling constants.
 It uses Fourier transformation, apodization etc to create an NMR image.

+Java folder contains all the prediction algorith, dataset and code in Java

+Spinach folder contains the Spinach library used for NMR Simulation